Changelog for TUFLOW 2026.0.0

 The 2026.0.0 release has made a minor enhancement to the HPC infiltration drying approach and incremented the new method name to “Method C”.
 This new method has been set as the new default in the 2026.0.0 release:

 The drying depth in the new approach has been set to 0.0001 m below the wetting depth, but this can also be set by the user.
-See Set Cell Drying Depth below for more details.
+See HPC Infiltration Drying Depth below for more details.

-The above command sets the wetting depth to 0.002 m, and sets the drying depth to 0.001 m.
-Note, the default drying depth will be set to 0.0001 m below the wetting depth if a second argument is not provided.
-Using a smaller drying depth can trap marginal volume of water on 2D cells, but it could also improve the stability of direct rainfall models with/without SGS.
+The above command sets the drying depth to 0.001 m.
+Note, if this command is omitted, the default drying depth will be set to 0.0001 m below the wetting depth specified by the Cell Wet/Dry Depth command.
+Using a smaller drying depth can trap a marginal volume of water on 2D cells, but it could also improve the stability of direct rainfall models with/without SGS.

 Downgrades HPC Non-Newtonian Mixing Exponent Error

-ERROR 2565 has been downgraded to a WARNING if the 10.
+ERROR 2565 has been downgraded to a WARNING if the HPC Non-Newtonian Mixing Exponent exceeds 10.
 Note, ERROR 2565 is still triggered if the exponent is less than 0 (zero).

 Write XMDF Files Using HDF5 Library